AdaJass/ssearch/README.md

 Ssearch is a chatable search website

 # Installation
-If you want to run this web server on your cp. you need to install nodejs.
-I assume your computer meet it.
+If you want to run this web server on your cp. you need to preinstall nodejs and mongodb.
+I assume your computer has met it.
 And then, clone this repository to your computer, run a command line switch to its directory. and then type:
 ```shell
 npm install -g gulp
 ```